 Pursuant to the Law on Accounting (Official Gazette of the Republic of Serbia no. 73/2019) and other applicable legislation, legal entities and entrepreneurs incorporated in Serbia are required to maintain their books of account, to recognize and evaluate assets and liabilities, income and expenses, and to present, submit and disclose financial statements.
-The Company, as a large legal entity, is required to apply International Financial Reporting Standards ("IFRS"), which within the Law, include: Framework for the preparation and presentation of financial statements ("Framework"), International Accounting Standards ("IAS").), International Financial Reporting Standards ("IFRS") and Related Interpretations issued by the International Financial Reporting Interpretations, as approved by the International Accounting Standards and related interpretations, as approved by the International Accounting Standards Committee (IASC), translated and published by the Ministry of Finance.
+The Company, as a large legal entity, is required to apply International Financial Reporting Standards ("IFRS"), which within the Law, include: Framework for the preparation and presentation of financial statements ("Framework"), International Accounting Standards ("IAS"). ), International Financial Reporting Standards ("IFRS") and Related Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC"), subsequent amendments to standards and related interpretations, as approved by the International Accounting Standards Committee (IASC), translated and published by the Ministry of Finance.